 At William and Mary, we view wired and wireless network access as complimentary services.
 Connecting to a wired network jack will always be much faster and more reliable.
 At the same time, we have a sophisticated and convenient wireless network for "anywhere" access.
-For two years in a row, W&M was one of only two schools in Virginia ranked on Intel's Top 50 list of "Most Unwired Campuses."

 The wireless network is accessible in and around all academic buildings and residence halls, as well as many "greenspaces" such as the Sunken Garden, Yates Field, and Barksdale Field.